Skip to content

 Policy 6-400: Code of Student Rights and Responsibilities (Student Code)

-Includes physical or verbal assault, sexual harassment, hazing, threats, intimidation, coercion or any other behavior which threatens or endangers the health or safety of any member of the University community or any other person while on University premises, at University activities, or on premises over which the University has supervisory responsibility pursuant to state statute or local ordinance.
+This policy prohibits physical or verbal assault, sexual harassment, hazing, threats, intimidation, coercion, or any behavior that endangers the health or safety of any member of the University community.
+These prohibitions apply on University premises, at University activities, and at any location where the University has supervisory responsibility under state or local law.

 Click for Reporting Resources